 I have been fortunate to work with a great diversity of clients from a range of social, cultural, ethnic and faith groups.
-I also have long experience of supporting expatriates, including aid workers, missionaries, journalists, security personnel and servicemen and women.
+I also have long experience of supporting expatriates, including aid workers, missionaries, journalists, diplomats and military personnel.

 In order to maintain the highest possible levels of competence and care, I regularly undertake personal supervision and continuing professional development.
 I carry personal indemnity insurance and hold a full DBS clearance certificate.
 I am also a registered provider with a number of insurance companies.

 Other work and background

 I worked for seven years at InterHealth Worldwide, an international health charity provided medical and psychological support to aid agencies, mission organisations and some government departments.
 I also spent nearly two years working part-time in a National Health Service (NHS) trauma service in London, where my clients were mainly refugees, war veterans and survivors of torture and sexual violence.
 As part of my foundational clinical training, I spent three years at an adult psychotherapy service in the NHS, supporting inner-city clients with complex mental health needs.